🔞 18+ Only | Gamble Responsibly | Problem Gambling Help | GamblingHelp NZ: 0800 654 655

 Key Takeaways

-• Skrill is the closest functional alternative to POLi with NZD support and instant deposits, plus same-day withdrawals
+• Skrill is the closest functional alternative with NZD support, instant deposits and same-day withdrawals (~8h average, declared)

 • Bank transfer is the closest match to POLi's bank-direct mechanic but takes 1 to 3 business days instead of seconds